Child Care Licensing

-Child care licensing is designed to ensure that a child care program meets the basic standards designed to safeguard your child's well-being.
+Child care licensing ensures that a child care program meets the basic standards designed to safeguard your child's well-being.
 Over half of the children in Idaho are in some kind of child care facility while their parents work.
 It is fundamental that during this time, children are in a safe setting that promotes their healthy development.
 Without standards for child care, we place the health and safety of Idaho's children at risk.

 Child care licensing also empowers families to make better decisions when looking for child care.
 All parents want what is best for their children.
 The development that occurs during the first five years of a child's life establishes the foundation for learning and achievement throughout their lifetime.
 Child care licensing is a manner to protect and support our children during this significant period of life.